About our service

 The service is also responsible for delivering the archives service for Warrington and Halton boroughs.

 Want to review our service?
 You can leave a review on Google or contact us directly with any feedback.

 Cheshire's archives: a story shared

-A further grant application to the National Lottery Heritage Fund in 2021 will, if successful, fund the delivery of the project.
+A further grant application to the National Lottery Heritage Fund in the second half of 2022 will, if successful, fund the delivery of the project.

 This website is run in partnership between Cheshire West and Chester and Cheshire East Councils.

 Curiouser and Curiouser: Stories from our Collections

 Photo exhibitions on Flickr